Agustinefe/challenge-catalog-manager/README.md

   - List active products
   - Get Product by slug and related products
 - Search
-  - Search product by sku and/or description
+  - Search products by sku and/or description
+- Order
+  - Search orders by id, client cuit or creation date
+  - Create a new order

 ## Badges